Breadcrumb

 The National Initiative for Cybersecurity Careers and Studies (NICCS) website is a powerful resource for college professors to use to help students navigate the sometimes-overwhelming world of cybersecurity studies.
 Professor Patrick Aiken of Columbus State University uses the resources on NICCS to support his students.
 Check out his story below and learn from him and some of his class members about how NICCS can help students with their studies and launch careers in cybersecurity.

 When he retired from a career in the Information Technology industry and began work at his alma mater Columbus State University as a professor and director of the school’s TSYS Center for Cybersecurity, Professor Aiken quickly realized that a lot of students were interested in cybersecurity but did not always have the technical knowledge or experience to get started on a cybersecurity career path.
-As a result, he developed the Cybersecurity Nexus Program, an immersive one-year program to provide the education and training necessary for students interested in pursuing cybersecurity.
+He applied these findings to his work with the TSYS Center for Cybersecurity’s Cybersecurity Nexus Program, an immersive one-year program to provide the education and training necessary for students interested in pursuing cybersecurity.
 The program spans two semesters and one summer, and includes intensive courses, sessions with working professionals from the cybersecurity field, and an internship.

 One of the first activities Professor Aiken conducts with his students in class is to review the interactive version of the Workforce Framework for Cybersecurity (NICE Framework) on NICCS.
 He displays the NICE Framework in front of his class and goes through each of the Work Roles while talking to the students candidly about the Task, Knowledge, and Skill (TKS) statements listed for each role.
 He provides real-world examples and applications of these areas for the students, and then assigns them a project to go through the roles on their own and research the multitude of career paths they can take.